“Traveling—it leaves you speechless, then turns you into a storyteller.”

 Food is at the top of my list

 I’m passionate about traveling and want to share my experiences.
 This blog is only going to be about the good stuff, it’s not about grumpy people, or bad food.
 Good food with happy people are at the top of my list.
 Michelin starred restaurants are not on my radar and neither are hot dogs.
-(Although, I must confess to a Michelin starred donut this year..oops!)
+(Although, I must confess to a Michelin starred donut in London..oops!)
 I just want fresh, tasty food that is healthy — it has to nourish my mind and fuel my body, so I try to eat the favorite foods of the locals wherever I go.

 I have the most fun when I travel and discover restaurants by accident.
 A little serendipity can really make my day, and off the beaten path can be exciting.
 Many times I will take recommendations from a local person, rather than following a guide book.